FunkFrog/ShareSuite/doc/README.md

 - Any item pickups (non-gland and non-lunar by default) are given to all living members of your party.

+- Most of the mod automatically diables itself while playing in singleplayer.

 - Compatible with 3D Printers and Cauldrons - each player may consume their own items to earn an item from the cauldron.
 These items are given directly to the purchaser so that it does not affect other players' items.

+- Toggleable pooled money - off by default.

-- Toggleable scaling of boss loot and interactables spawning for balance
+- Toggleable scaling of boss loot and interactables spawning for balance.

-- Configuration options for enabling/disabling sharing specific item types (white, green, red, lunar, boss)
+- Configuration options for enabling/disabling sharing specific item types (white, green, red, lunar, boss).

 - Config file (RiskOfRain2/BepInEx/config/com.funkfrog_sipondo.sharesuite.cfg) allows you to change ANYTHING about the mod!